 The wraps were also qualitatively found to be popular habitat location for many species.
 Estuarine fish and invertebrates, particularly species known to prefer benthic, protected habitat were discovered inside of oyster wraps when they were opened for monitoring.
 Amongst the most commonly discovered animals were oyster toadfish (Opsanus tau), skilletfish (Gobiesox strumosus), blue crabs (Callinectes sapidus), mud crabs (Panopeidae) and grass shrimp (Palaemonetes pugio).
 Additionally, sea squirts (Molgula manhattensis) settled on the surface of the wraps throughout the majority of the warmer monitoring season (July-September).
 Sea squirts settled so densely that the wraps needed to be regularly cleaned in order to maintain the flow-through capacity and allow for water and plankton to reach the oysters.
 Various algae also grew on the surface of the wraps and were removed during these regular cleanings as well.
 While it was not a formally measured factor, we also found noticeable spat recruitment on oysters between July and October of 2019.
 The oysters did not have any spat presence during the 2018 monitoring season; therefore, all spat recorded in 2019 was indicative of new recruitment.
+Some spat were observed during the 2020 monitoring season; however, it is not possible to distinguish their time of settlement with certainty.

-The results of the Community Eco-Paddle participant surveys indicate that the Community Oyster Project was also able to help boost perceptions of New York City's natural environment.
+The results of the 2019 Community Eco-Paddle participant surveys indicate that the Community Oyster Project was also able to help boost perceptions of New York City's natural environment.
 The post-program survey was comprised of four statements, and the respondents indicated how strongly they agreed or disagreed with each statement.
 This helped Park staff to understand how firsthand experience in monitoring oysters and learning about the history of oysters in the Hudson River helped individuals to feel more connected with their environment, care more about the health of the Hudson River, and feel more confident in their knowledge of oysters' ecosystem services.
 For all questions, a larger percentage of individuals responded that they "Strongly Agree" with the statement following participation in the program, indicating that the program was successful in educating about oysters and improving perceptions of the River (Fig. 6).
 Notably, prior to the program, about 10% of participants felt that they did not understand the role of oysters in the Hudson River, and after the program, that number decreased to almost zero (Fig. 6).